gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-51

-The inherited value of line-height causes the image to be raised nine pixels instead of some other number.
-Without a value for line-height, it wouldn’t be possible to perform percentage-value vertical alignments.
-The height of the image itself has no relevance when it comes to vertical alignment; the value of line-height is all that matters.
+The inherited value of `line-height` causes the image to be raised nine pixels instead of some other number.
+Without a value for `line-height`, it wouldn’t be possible to perform percentage-value vertical alignments.
+The height of the image itself has no relevance when it comes to vertical alignment; the value of `line-height` is all that matters.

-However, for other replaced elements, it might be important to pass on a lineheight value to descendant elements within that replaced element.
+However, for other replaced elements, it might be important to pass on a `line-height` value to descendant elements within that replaced element.
 An example would be an SVG image, which uses CSS to style any text found within the image.

 ### 7.3.13 Adding Box Properties